Hugo Gaston: 2024: ATP final, Challenger title

 In January, Gaston entered the 2024 Australian Open as a lucky loser and lost in the second round to 12th seed Taylor Fritz.

 In June, Gaston won his first Challenger title of the season in Lyon as the top seed, defeating fellow countryman Alexandre Muller in the final.

 At the 2024 Generali Open Kitzbühel he reached the quarterfinals defeating Daniel Altmaier and seventh seed Roberto Carballés Baena.
 He reached his second career ATP semifinal defeating top seed and defending champion Sebastián Báez in the longest three-set match of his career, lasting three hours and eight minutes.
 He reached his second final after defeating another Argentine Facundo Díaz Acosta, following his retirement.
 As a result he returned to the top 65 moving 30 positions up in the singles rankings on 29 July 2024 and in the top 60 a week later.

 2025: Fifth Challenger title, back to top 100

 In September, Gaston won his first Challenger title in more than a year at the Open de Rennes, defeating Stan Wawrinka in the final.
 In October, he reached a new Challenger final at the Open de Roanne, losing to Otto Virtanen.
 As a result, Gaston returned into the top 100 on 13 October 2025.
 Later in the month, Gaston won his second Challenger title of the season at the Brest Challenger, defeating Eliot Spizzirri in the final.

+2026: ATP semifinal

+In July, Gaston reached his fourth career semifinal on the ATP Tour at the Estoril Open.
+He will face fellow countryman Luca Van Assche in the semifinal.